paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2010-02-16-bbc_online_gvl.md

 I was excited to read that the new GVL introduces a much more dramatic use of typography:

-> As well as Gill Sans we've introduced big bold type in Helvetica or Arial and restricted variations in size so that we have much greater consistency across the site.
+> As well as Gill Sans we’ve introduced big bold type in Helvetica or Arial and restricted variations in size so that we have much greater consistency across the site.

 No mention of Verdana.
-Fingers crossed that it doesn't make a re-appearance!
+Fingers crossed that it doesn’t make a re-appearance!

 ### Colour